-3. Wear free-flowing, loose fitting clothing for optimum comfort.
+- Wear free-flowing, loose-fitting clothing for optimum comfort.

-9. Use the power of scent.
-Dab yourself with essential oils or hand creams with chamomile, ylang ylang, sandalwood and lavender which have sleep-inducing properties.
-The calming effect of such scents is a also bonus if you’re a nervous flyer.
+- Use the power of scent.
+Dab yourself with essential oils or hand creams with chamomile, ylang-ylang, sandalwood and lavender which have sleep-inducing properties.
+The calming effect of such scents is also a bonus if you’re a nervous flyer.

-10. Don’t worry too much about not being able to sleep.
+- Don’t worry too much about not being able to sleep.
 Overthinking and worry and the prime sponsors of sleepless nights – wherever you are.
+Enjoy the flight.

 Club Elsewhere publishes travel and lifestyle design guides.
 Work with us here.